v0.2.0 · Open Source · MIT License

 Architecture

 Arcana is an embeddable library, not a service.
-It runs inside your Go process with zero external dependencies beyond PostgreSQL and a transport.
+It runs inside your Go process with zero external dependencies beyond PostgreSQL.

 Mobile / Capacitor